Amanda Knox reconvicted of slander in Italy for accusing innocent man in roommate’s 2007 murder

-FLORENCE, Italy — (AP) — An Italian court reconvicted Amanda Knox of slander on Wednesday, even after she was exonerated in the brutal 2007 murder of her British roommate while the two were exchange students in Italy.
+FLORENCE, Italy — An Italian court reconvicted Amanda Knox of slander Wednesday, quashing her hope of removing a legal stain against her that has persisted long after her exoneration in the brutal 2007 murder of her British roommate while the two were exchange students in Italy.

-The court found that Knox had wrongly accused an innocent man, the Congolese owner of the bar where she worked part time, of the killing.
-But she will not serve any more jail time, given the three-year sentence counts as time already served.
+The decision by a Florence appeals court panel marked the sixth time that an Italian court found Knox had wrongly accused an innocent man, the Congolese owner of the bar where she worked part time, of the killing.

+Knox has argued that her statements to police were forced during an intense night of questioning and relied on her then-remedial Italian when she was a 20-year-old university student.

+But the panel of two judges and six jurors confirmed the three-year sentence, which she already served in four years in Italian custody while the investigation and multiple flip-flop trials ensued.
+The court’s reasoning will be released in 60 days.

-Knox, who had returned to Italy for only the second time since she was freed in 2011 to participate in the trial, showed no visible emotion as the verdict was read aloud.
+Knox’s appearance Wednesday in Florence, in a bid to clear her name “once and for all,” was the first time she had returned to an Italian court since she was freed in 2011.
+She showed no visible emotion as the verdict was read aloud.
+She was accompanied by her husband, Christopher Robinson.

-But her lawyer, Carlo della Vedova, said shortly afterward that “Amanda is very embittered.”
+But her lawyer, Carlo Dalla Vedova, said shortly afterward that “Amanda is very embittered.”

-Knox had written on social media ahead of the hearing that she hoped to "clear my name once and for all of the false charges against me.
-Wish me luck.”
+“We are all very surprised at the outcome of the decision,’’ Dalla Vedova said outside the courtroom.
+He added that Knox had expected an acquittal would cap nearly 17 years of judicial proceedings.

+Another defense lawyer, Luca Luparia Donati, said they expected to appeal to Italy’s highest court.

 The slaying of 21-year-old Meredith Kercher in the idyllic hilltop town of Perugia fueled global headlines as suspicion fell on Knox, a 20-year-old exchange student from Seattle, and her new Italian boyfriend of just a week, Raffaele Sollecito.